91 Notable alumni of

 -

-Donald L. Plusquellic is the former mayor of Akron, Ohio.
+Donald L. Plusquellic is an American politician who served as mayor of Akron, Ohio.
 First elected in 1987, he became the 59th Mayor of Akron after previously serving 13 years on Akron City Council.
 Plusquellic has served his seventh term, making him the longest-serving mayor of the city.
 Plusquellic announced his resignation effective May 31, 2015, citing unfriendly coverage from the Akron Beacon Journal as his primary motivation.

 -